sassoftware/esp-kubernetes/esp-cloud/operator/README.md

 ### Introduction

 The ESP operator watches for custom resources that the ESP server can run.
-When the ESP operator detects a new custom resource, it reads the resource and generates a single Kubernetes pod running an ESP Server.
+When the ESP operator detects a new custom resource, it reads the resource and generates a single Kubernetes pod running a single ESP Server.
 The ESP server runs the project that is embedded within the ESPServer custom resource.
-Further, the ESP operator configures the Ingress endpoint that exposes the REST service for the ESP server.
-The ESP server running in the Kubernetes pod uses this endpoint to communicate externally.
+Furthermore, the ESP operator configures the Ingress endpoint that exposes the RESTful service for the ESP server.
+The ESP server running within the Kubernetes pod uses this endpoint to communicate externally.

 ### Examples